Hinges: A Comprehensive Guide to Types, Installation, and Maintenance

 Hinges can be constructed from various materials, including stainless steel, brass, bronze, zinc alloy, or plastic.
 Each material offers different levels of strength, durability, and aesthetic appeal.

-5. Can I replace hinges myself, or should I hire a professional?
+5. Can I replace the hinges myself, or should I hire a professional?

 If you have the necessary skills and tools, replacing hinges can be a DIY project.
 However, for complex installations or if you are unsure about the process, it is advisable to consult a professional to ensure proper hinge installation.